pamanes/DevToolingInstallScripts/README.md

 - If run-vscode-extensions-install.ps1 throws certificate errors, disable your VPN or internet security before running and try again

+# NPM Vs. NVM
+execute either run-npm or run-npm-20 file depending on angualar version.
+If you need to switch across different versions, then execute run-nvm-install file instead, and follow comments in file for setup after installing.

 # Install Option #2 (winget configure)

 - Open Terminal as Administrator, navigate to winget_configure/.configurations folder and run **winget configure .\configuration.dsc.yaml --verbose-logs**